dotnet/arcade/Documentation/Darc.md

 - `-p, --password` - Build Asset Registry password.
 You can obtain this password by going to https://maestro-prod.westus2.cloudapp.azure.com/, logging in using the link in the top right, then generating a token using the menu in the top right.
-This setting overrides whatever BAR password was provided when doing `darc authenticate`.
+This setting overrides whatever BAR password was provided through `darc authenticate`.
-- `--github-pat` - Person access token used to authenticate GitHub.
+- `--github-pat` - Personal access token used to authenticate GitHub.
 This is a GitHub PAT used to avoid rate limiting when accessing github to download arcade script files or version files.
 You only need a GitHub PAT with **no** authorization scopes checked.
-This setting overrides whatever BAR password was provided when doing `darc authenticate`.
+This setting overrides whatever GitHub PAT was provided through `darc authenticate`.
 - `--azdev-pat` - Personal access token used to authenticate to Azure DevOps.
   This token should have Code Read permissions.
-This setting overrides whatever BAR password was provided when doing `darc authenticate`.
+This setting overrides whatever Azure DevOps PAT was provided through `darc authenticate`.
 - `--bar-uri` - URI of the build asset registry service to use.
-Typically left as its default (https://maestro-prod.westus2.cloudapp.azure.com) This setting overrides whatever BAR password was provided when doing `darc authenticate`.
+Typically left as its default (https://maestro-prod.westus2.cloudapp.azure.com) This setting overrides the Build Asset Registry URI provided through `darc authenticate`.
 - `--verbose` - Turn on additional output.
 - `--debug` - Turn on debug output
 - `--help` - Display help